Nakrar/l18n-builder/Readme.md

-# i18n Builder
+# i18n Builder (exercise)

-Tokenization and translation modules for the future system.
+We're creating tokenization and translation modules for the future localization system.

+The finished system would be capable of translating HTML files and fragments into various languages.
+Also, it would produce localization files completed with original strings and string tokens.

 ### Usage
 Tool would process `.html` files in `./input` folder.
 Outputs tokens and processed HTML files to `./output_tokenization` and `./output_translation_jp` for tokenization and translation modules respectively.